 Depending on the distance traveled, trucking can be a very expensive component of the overall harvest.
 It is therefore very important to optimize the payload, and in most cases this means maximizing the payload.
 From the public’s perspective, the transportation of logs is also the most visible part of a logging operation.
 The transportation is also affected by a host of regulations.

 Trucks come in different configurations, and all have certain advantages and disadvantages.
 The first consideration is what form the product is.
-This can be tree-length, logs, or short-wood – which is defined as logs short enough to be stacked across the deck of the truck – or it may be in some processed form such as wood chips.
+This can be tree-length, logs, or short-wood - defined as logs short enough to be stacked across the deck of the truck – or it may be in some processed form such as wood chips.
 A consideration when selecting a truck is the machinery used to load and unload the trucks.

 Semi-trailers have wheels at the rear of the trailer and are supported at the front by the tractor, attached to the tractor by a kingpin.
 When not attached to the tractor, the front of the trailer must be supported, usually by downriggers or landing gear.
 Semi-trailers can have single, tandem, and tri-axle configurations.

 Full trailers have a set of wheels at the front and rear of the trailer and are attached to the tractor, or another trailer, by a tongue and pintle hitch.
 They do not rely on the tractor to support any of the weight of the load.
 There is also the B-train configuration with the tractor pulling a fifth wheel dolly that supports a smaller semi-trailer.